Demolition Paves Way for Modern Soldier Housing at Fort Liberty

 |0

-This work, Demolition Paves Way for Modern Soldier Housing at Fort Liberty [Image 5 of 5], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Demolition Paves Way for Modern Soldier Housing at Fort Liberty, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.